SveltePress/sveltepress/README.md

 const config = defineConfig({
   plugins: [
     Sveltepress(),
-  ],
+    // You won't need sveltekit() here any more
+    // Here are your other plugins expect for sveltekit() ],
 })

 export default config
 ```
-- Done!
-You can now enjoy writing your contents!

 ## Markdown Features